EPS Calculator

 Frequently Asked Questions

 Earnings per share (EPS) is a financial metric that shows how much profit a company earns for each outstanding share of common stock.
 It is calculated by dividing net income (minus preferred dividends) by the total number of shares outstanding.
-EPS is one of the most widely used indicators for evaluating a company's profitability.
+EPS is a standard indicator for evaluating a company's profitability.

 Basic EPS uses only the current number of shares outstanding.
 Diluted EPS accounts for all potential shares that could be created from stock options, convertible bonds, warrants, and other dilutive securities.
 Diluted EPS is always equal to or lower than basic EPS because it assumes more shares in the denominator.
 This calculator computes basic EPS.